Speaking: Specific Purposes C1

-This is the most critical concept in advanced negotiation.
-Understanding the "why" behind a demand unlocks new solutions.
+The most critical concept in advanced negotiation is understanding the "why" behind a demand.
+This unlocks creative solutions that benefit everyone.

-By understanding their interest (staying on budget), you can propose other solutions besides a simple discount (e.g., changing the payment schedule, altering the scope of work, etc.).
+By understanding their interest (budget), you can propose other solutions besides a discount, like changing the payment schedule or altering the project scope.

 Advanced Negotiation Language